ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-comps.md

 ### NSX Edge configuration
 {: #mcv-archi-comp-nsx-config}

-No additional NSX configuration is performed other than allowing outbound traffic for the management cluster as described above.
+No additional NSX configuration is performed other than allowing outbound traffic for the management cluster as previously described.
 It is your responsibility to provide and manage any other needed NSX configurations.

 ## Support
 {: #mcv-archi-comp-support}

-As with vCenter Server instance orders, the {{site.data.keyword.vmwaresolutions_short}} Devops team provides provisioning support for multi-zone stretched cluster orders.
+As with vCenter Server instance orders, IBM Support provides provisioning support for stretched cluster orders.

-It is your responsibility to perform patching and ongoing maintenance of multi-zone stretched clusters or to contact IBM GTS for assistance.
+It is your responsibility to perform patching and ongoing maintenance of the stretched cluster or to contact IBM GTS for assistance.

 ## Related links
 {: #mcv-archi-comps-related}